natemcmaster/blog/_posts/dev/2018-02-03-dotnet-global-tool.md

 </Project>
 ```

-**Tip:** Until .NET Core 2.1 is released, you may warnings when calling `dotnet pack` on this project.
+**Tip:** Until .NET Core 2.1 is released, you may see build warnings when calling `dotnet pack` on this project.
 To workaround this, add the following:

 ```xml
 <PropertyGroup>